-Normalized Gaze Duration A relative value of how long the specific AOI was looked at, normalized to 1.

-Average Gaze Duration How long was looked at the specific AOI in average.

-Maximum Gaze Duration The longest time someone looked at the specific AOI continuously.

-Minimum Gaze Duration The shortest time someone looked at the specific AOI continuously.

-Gaze Count How often was the specific AOI looked at.

-Time To First Fixation The time between the start of the data and the first time the participant looked at a specific AOI.
-Note that if you execute the gaze duration statistics on a marking, the time to first fixation is computed relative to the start of the marking.
+- Normalized Gaze Duration A relative value of how long the specific AOI was looked at, normalized to 1. - Average Gaze Duration How long was looked at the specific AOI in average. - Maximum Gaze Duration The longest time someone looked at the specific AOI continuously. - Minimum Gaze Duration The shortest time someone looked at the specific AOI continuously. - Gaze Count How often was the specific AOI looked at. - Time To First Fixation The time between the start of the data and the first time the participant looked at a specific AOI.
+Note that if you execute the gaze duration statistics on a marking, the time to first fixation is computed relative to the start of the marking. - Gazed At By Counts, whether a specific AOI was gazed at by a participant (1) or not (0).
+This value becomes relevant when aggregating, because it allows you to determine e.g. how many participants looked at a specific AOI.